zloeber/PSModuleBuild/README.md

 - I've included a handful of other tasks that can be run directly with invoke-build.
 This includes testing out the documentation generation and code formatting.
 They are not included in the wrapper script at this time as it felt a bit like recreating a wheel (as invoke-build is so easy to use as it is).

 ### Step 1 - Initialization
-The content of this project should be placed in an empty directory with no other code whatsoever.
-Then kick off the initialize.ps1 script without parameters if you have no github project repository setup (less preferred).
+The content of this project should be placed **in an empty directory** with **no other code whatsoever**!
+This directory will be the home of your future project but is completely portable.
+Once you have the project working and building the way you want you can change the directory name or move the directory entirely.

+Anyway, kick off the initialize.ps1 script without parameters if you have no github project repository setup (less preferred but quicker initialization method).

 `.\Initialize.ps1`